readthedocs/website/content/posts/drop-support-for-subversion-mercurial-bazaar.md

 We are announcing the deprecation of support for Bazaar, Mercurial, and Subversion version control systems starting on **Monday, June 3rd, 2024**.
-After this date, only Git repositories will be continue to be supported by our application.
+After this date, only Git repositories will be continue to be supported for building documentation projects.

-We've made this hard decision because [99% of our projects](https://github.com/readthedocs/readthedocs.org/issues/8840) use Git and we can't cover the product complexity and the maintenance cost we were spending on Bazaar, Mercurial and Subversion for a handful amount of projects.
+We've made this hard decision because [99% of our projects](https://github.com/readthedocs/readthedocs.org/issues/8840) use Git and we can't cover the product complexity, documentation complexity, and maintenance cost we were spending on Bazaar, Mercurial and Subversion for a small number of projects.
-Besides, those VCSs are not feature-complete in our platform compared to Git and the service provided is degraded for them.
+Our platform has long had fewer features for VCS systems other than Git, slowly adding confusion to our product, and slowing down the features we could build for the vast majority of our users on Git.

 ## Deprecation timeline